globalvillagesoftware/infrastructure/docs/no-batchfile/source/configuration.rst

 iteration.

-This work should be cross-referenced to the concept and requirements documents to ensure that the document stays in synchronization with changeing concept and requirements.
+This work should be cross-referenced to the concept and requirements documents to ensure that the document stays in synchronization with changing concept and requirements.
 It also should link to implementation artifacts to ensure that the implementation and the design are synchronized.